DiegoDev2/Fleet/README.md

 latte upgrade <package_name>
 latte search <search_term>
 ```
-## Acknowledgments
-We would like to express our gratitude to Homebrew for providing an excellent package management platform for macOS.
-Without Homebrew, **LattePkg** would not be possible.

 ## Contributions
 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or submit a pull request.